ereedsanchez/subsea-research/README.md

 ### On client Pi (or Linux system)

-1. SCP fil;e to your local system.
+1. SCP file to your local system.

         scp root@198.199.71.241:/home/vpn/CornIslandCLTI.ovpn /home/Downloads/